 Mobile learning supports multimedia

-Mobile Learning may be formatted in many ways, from videos to photos to text message - all of which are more engaging than a paper manual.
+Mobile Learning may be formatted in many ways, from videos to photos to chat - all of which are more engaging than a paper manual.
 A 2019 study found that 72 percent of people would prefer to learn by watching a video.
 The question is, what is the best way to access those videos?
 Mobile-first learning ensures education at work is accessible across distributed teams.
 But, don't forget that in the 21st century, there are several additional forms of multimedia learning.
 This includes charts, infographics, GIFs, user-generated content, and even slide shows.
 All can be delivered over mobile training platforms.

 Mobile learning delivers micro-training